 Additional resources: Students have access to a high-end, continuously updated computing environment featuring both Unix and PC networks, with access to all major software for data analysis and numerical computing.

-Eight courses for the Master’s of Arts (A.M.) degree in Biostatistics.
-The Sc.M. requires an additional thesis course.
+Eight courses for the Master’s of Arts (AM) degree in Biostatistics.
+The The Master’s of Science (ScM) requires an additional thesis course.
 Up to one course from another institution can be transferred.

 Admission requirements: MCAT or LSAT tests cannot be substituted for GRE.
 Experience with numerical computing is also recommended.
 Applications from students in applied fields such as biology, biochemistry, economics and computer science are strongly encouraged, with the understanding that necessary mathematical coursework must be completed before or soon after enrollment in the program.

 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
 The application opens in mid-August each year.
 Brown University School of Public Health GRE reporting code: 7765.